 What Are Pound-Feet?

-Using the example to the right, we see two 50 pound generators on a tray.
-The center of the left-most generator is 0.625 feet (7.5 in/12) from the bumper, giving us 31.25 pound-feet of load (0.625 ft. x 50 lbs.).
+As mentioned before, weight times distance equals Load.
+Using the example in the image to the right, we see two 50 pound generators on a tray.
+The center of the left-most generator is 0.625 feet (7.5 in/12) from the bumper, giving us 31.25 pound-feet of Load (0.625 ft. x 50 lbs.).
 The right-most is 1.67 feet (20 in/12) from the bumper, giving us 83.3 pound-feet (1.67 ft. x 50 lbs.).
-Adding the two loads together gives us a total load on the tray of 114.6 pound feet.
+Adding the two values together gives us a total Load on the tray of 114.6 pound feet.

 Most hitches are rated for Tongue Weight in pounds due to their origins as towing devices; Tongue Weight is the downward force of a trailer's tongue onto the hitch and is calculated in pounds.
 To convert Tongue Weight to Carrying Capacity, use 0.5 feet as the distance to the center of the Load (as this is the distance most hitch balls are from the hitch body) and the Tongue Weight as the Load.
 As an example, 500 pounds of Tongue Weight equals 250 pound-feet of Carrying Capacity.

 Should you have questions understanding or calculating Load as pound-feet, please feel free to contact us.